 As shocking as it can be for people passing through the state, speeding can be a criminal offense in Virginia.
-When you need a traffic ticket attorney in Virginia, call Randall Page, P.C.
+When you need a traffic ticket attorney in Virginia, call Randall, Page & Bruch, P.C.
 Our knowledgeable team will help you navigate Virginia’s law.
-Don’t leave yourself at the mercy of a Judge when jail is on the line.
+Don’t leave yourself at the mercy of a Judge when the jail is on the line.

 Instead of your daughter and her friends enjoying their Spring Break trip to Myrtle Beach and simply paying the speeding fine when they got home, a judge could make an example out of her to all the other Spring Breakers and give her the maximum punishment:

 Now instead of enjoying a break from college, she could be taking a Gap Year in a two-story room lined with cells and trading her University sweater for a jumpsuit.

 Sound unbelievable?
 A quick google search will give you first-hand accounts of people sent to jail for speeding.

 Gaining the best representation in Virginia isn’t just to keep you out of jail for speeding.
 Many times, people are surprised and scared of a reckless driving charge.
 They feel pressured into accepting a plea offer and simply don’t understand the consequences of pleading guilty.
 Even without jail time, having a misdemeanor for reckless driving on your record could affect you for 11 years.
 Every time someone runs a background check on you, your reckless driving charge pops up to say, “Hello.”